FynnGrandke/kitsune/README.md

 ## Running the tests

 Tests are to be implemented at a later stage of this project.
+(TODO: SOON!)

 ## Built With

 * [react](https://github.com/facebook/react) - JavaScript library for building user interface
+* [MongoDB](https://www.mongodb.com/) - The database for modern applications

 ## Contributing